 The Department has several noncancellable operating leases, primarily for operation and maintenance facilities, which expire at various times through June 29, 2020.
 Those leases require the Department to pay for maintenance and liability insurance costs.
-Rental expenses were \$257,649 for the Fiscal Year Ended June 30, 2015.
+Rental expenses were \$234,399 and \$257,649 for the Fiscal Years Ended June 30, 2016 and 2015, respectively.

-Future minimum lease payments under operating leases that have remaining terms in excess of one year as of June 30, 2015 are as follows:
+Future minimum lease payments under operating leases that have remaining terms in excess of one year as of June 30, 2016 are as follows:

 DTC had an operating lease agreement for transit vehicle tires, which expired on August 31, 2014.
-The lease agreement can be automatically renewed for two additional one year periods, which extends the lease through August 31, 2016.
+The lease agreement can be automatically renewed for two additional one-year periods, which extends the lease through August 31, 2016.
 The lease agreement requires DTC to make monthly payments based on miles driven multiplied by a mileage rate as set forth in the agreement.
 The mileage rate is based on contract year and estimated annual vehicle miles.
-For the Fiscal Year Ended June 30, 2015, DTC incurred expenses related to this lease of \$608,161.
+For the Fiscal Years Ended June 30, 2016 and 2015, DTC incurred expenses related to this lease of \$457,901 and \$608,161, respectively.

-(17) Transfers In From and Out to Other Funds
+(17) Transfers in From and Out to Other Funds

 Per the terms of the Trust Agreement, the Trust Fund is responsible for reimbursing the State for the Department's operating, maintenance, and capital expenses financed by the State's general bank account.
-However, the State's General Assembly and the State's Division of Revenue transferred the following amounts as general operating support from the State's General Fund to the Department at June 30, 2015:
+However, the State's General Assembly and the State's Division of Revenue transferred the following amounts as general operating support from the State's General Fund to the Department at June 30,:

+2016 2015

-Amounts transferred to the Trust Fund:
+Amounts transferred to the Trust Fund

-Division of Motor Vehicles \$ 2,874,726
+Division of Motor Vehicles \$ 2,870,891 \$ 2,874,726

-Division of Revenue, Motor Vehicle Dealer/Lessor
+Division of Revenue, Motor Vehicle

-License and Document Fees 514,012
+Dealer/Lessor License and Document Fees 542,963 514,012

+Build America Bond 604,537 -

+E-ZPass Operations 5,000,000 -

+Other 5,150,000

+\$ 14,168,391 \$ 3,388,738

 In addition, the Trust Fund is responsible for maintaining funds appropriated by the General Assembly for DTC, and reimbursing DTC for its operating and capital expenses up to the total amount of the appropriated funds.
-Total reimbursement for the Fiscal Year Ended June 30, 2015 was \$92.915.587.
+Total reimbursements for the Fiscal Years Ended June 30, 2016 and 2015 was \$95,281,735 and \$92,915,587, respectively.